 National Advisory Committee

-The National Advisory Committee (NAC) consists of practitioners, charter school advocates, student advocacy groups, and other interested parties.
-The A-GAME NAC’s role is to provide feedback to the project team on the tools and deliverables, ensuring that a variety of perspectives are taken into consideration and addressed, as appropriate, in the project deliverables.
+The National Advisory Committee (NAC) consists of practitioners, charter school advocates, representatives of student advocacy groups, and other interested parties.
+The A-GAME NAC’s role is to provide feedback to the project team on the tools and deliverables, ensuring that a variety of perspectives is taken into consideration and addressed appropriately in project deliverables.

 National Advisory Group Members include: